pfptcommunity/pfptcommunity/README.md

 The content and samples on this page are created by the pfptcommunity and not created, validated or supported by Proofpoint Inc.
 Official Proofpoint, out of box (partner) integrations can be found on the [Proofpoint Technology Partners page](https://www.proofpoint.com/us/partners/technology-alliance-partners).

 Please **★ Star** on the top of this page if you like this page!
 Did you create something cool, we are **looking for your help**, to extend this page with some cool samples.
-Please contact us at pfptcommunity@gmail.com.
+Please contact us at pfptcommunity@gmail.com if you want to join the pfptcommunity.
 Here is a quick link to open this readme in [WIDE MODE](https://github.com/pfptcommunity/pfptcommunity/blob/main/README.md)

 <br>